Commissioning

 The definition of these is going to dictate priorities within construction (mechanical completion), in what sequence commissioning will be executed, how procedures are written and how everything will be logically linked in the schedule.

 It will even dictate necessary engineering changes to facilitate effective commissioning.
-A very important prerequisite in getting these right is a well advanced set of engineering drawings such as P&IDs, electrical single line diagrams and ICSS architecture.
+A very important prerequisite in getting this right is a well-advanced set of engineering drawings such as P&IDs, electrical single line diagrams and ICSS architecture.

-The sub-systems and mark-up drawings form the basis for all Hand Overs and Take Overs.
-The marked-up drawing need to be filled into related Commissioning Dossier.
+The sub-systems and mark-up drawings form the basis for all handovers and takeovers.
+The marked-up drawing needs to be filled into related commissioning dossier.

-The Integrated Completion Database is pre-requisites to all planning, scheduling and reporting.
+The Integrated Completion Database is pre-requisite for all planning, scheduling and reporting.

-This database is organized per sub-system, to guarantee that each critical document and certificate can be easily collected, retrieved and relevant sub-system completion progress checked accordingly.
+This database is organized by sub-system, to guarantee that each critical document and certificate can be easily collected, retrieved and relevant sub-system completion progress checked accordingly.

 To regularly monitor and control the work as the work progresses, a set of KPI’s must be established.